alex-r-bigelow/wrangling-survey/surveyDesignDocument.md

 Terms with an asterisk* will have on-demand interactive definitions

 0. Consent process
-  - Warning that participants' data will be **publicly available** (link to the database)
+  - Warning that participants' data will be **publicly available** (link to the database front-end)
-  - Answers aren't right or wrong—the data will be used like Yelp reviews
+  - Answers aren't right or wrong—the data will be used like Yelp reviews to guide researchers as to whether / how a wrangling operation is useful to someone somewhere
-  - Attempts will be made to make responses as anonymous as possible, however we cannot prevent re-identification if you volunteer unique information about yourself in your responses
+  - We have structured the survey to make responses as anonymous as possible, however we cannot prevent re-identification if you volunteer information about yourself in your responses (details such as very unique datasets could be used to identify you)
-  - Contact information if you wish to remove any or all of your responses in the future
-  - A unique ID will be assigned to this browser to link your responses; button to reset, similarly, clearing local browsing data will break this link with future responses
+  - A unique ID will be assigned to this browser to link your responses together; you can break this connection any time by clicking this button for a new ID.
+Similarly, clearing local browsing data will do the same thing
+  - Our contact information if they wish to remove any or all responses in the future
+  - *todo:* what's the best way to enable researchers to contact participants about further studies in a secure + private way (would a separate, private google form linking to their ID be sufficient—and researchers would have to go through us to get their contact info)?
 1. Option to walk through a pre-filled tutorial (wrangling movies?)
   - Tutorial examples and word definitions will be available on demand in the real survey as well
 2. Provide the shortest possible label for a dataset that you are familiar with: